ethanitovitch/express-next-monorepo-template/readme.md

       - On coolify go to S3 storages and create a new S3 storage using the R2 details
       - In your database configuration page go to backups and add a backup using your s3 configuration
   - Create a resource for Redis
+  - Create a resource for GlitchTip (or Sentry)
+  - Create a resource for SOketi (If you're using sockets)
   - Create a resource for your backend from Private git repository
     - You will need to connect your github and select the repo
     - It should pickup the nixpacks file and be good to deploy, you just need to add all your production env variables obvs